cicero343/cicero343.github.io/_posts/2024-08-06-Creating-HelloWorld-Message-With-C.md

 ![image](https://github.com/user-attachments/assets/14316bd3-4821-4ce7-9424-5d9f241da626)

-You'll see in the image above that both the .so file and the executable 'callmessage' file are identified as both being ELF files (Executable and Linkable Format).
+You'll see in the image above that both the .so file and the executable 'callmessage' file are identified as being ELF files (Executable and Linkable Format).

 <br>